-Each program should establish written policies determining the level of competence for specific procedures sufficient to perform that procedure in the absence of direct supervision (i.e. resident procedural autonomy).
-These policies should include the criteria by which the program will determine that the resident has successfully completed the procedure, the level of training in which residents are expected to achieve competency in doing each procedure, whether the procedure requires direct supervision or indirect supervision, and the method by which the resident will receive feedback about the procedure that communicates general competency strengths and areas needing improvement.
-In addition these policies should describe the process the CCC uses to:
+Each program should establish written policies determining the level of competence for specific procedures sufficient to perform that procedure with indirect supervision (i.e., resident procedural autonomy).
+These policies should include the criteria by which the program will determine that the resident has successfully completed the procedure, the level of training in which residents are expected to achieve competency in doing each procedure, whether the procedure requires direct supervision or indirect supervision and the method by which the resident will receive feedback about the procedure that communicates general competency strengths and areas needing improvement.
+In addition, these policies should describe the process the CCC uses to:

-- Assess and document an individual resident's achievement of competence to perform a procedure without direct supervision - Assess and document an individual resident's maintenance of competence over time - Ensure that residents who have been given clearance to perform a procedure without direct supervision know when they must involve their attending or senior resident (i.e. pt acuity, etc.)
+- Assess and document an individual resident's achievement of competence to perform a procedure with indirect supervision - Assess and document an individual resident's maintenance of competence over time - Ensure that residents who have been given clearance to perform a procedure with indirect supervision know when they must involve their attending or senior resident (i.e., patient acuity, etc.)

-At least annually, for any given resident, each program should identify or define the procedures for which the resident has been adjudged by the CCC to be capable of performing in the absence of direct supervision, and make this information available to the clinical care team(s) at all major clinical sites.
+At least annually, for any given resident, each program should identify or define the procedures for which the resident has been adjudged by the CCC to be capable of performing with indirect supervision, and make this information available to the clinical care team(s) at all major clinical sites.